We are currently updating Bulletin 74. To participate, see the "Current Effort to Update Bulletin 74" tab below.

 We are committed to an open and transparent process that seeks participation and collaborative input from stakeholders and the public.

-Please visit the Bulletin 74: California Well Standards Comment Portal to provide comment.
+Visit the Bulletin 74: California Well Standards Comment Portal and submit your comments on the current Well Standards.

 For other ways to comment, contact: Bulletin74@water.ca.gov.